texastribune/data-visuals-create/README.md

 Pulls any `workspace` files that have been pushed to S3 back down to the project's local `workspace` directory.
 This is helpful for ensuring you're in sync with another developer.

+## Environment variables and authentication

+Any projects created with `data-visuals-create` assume you're working within a Texas Tribune environment, but it is possible to point AWS (used for deploying the project and assets to S3) and Google's API (used for interfacing with Google Drive) at your own credentials.

+### AWS

+Projects created with `data-visuals-create` support two of the built-in ways that `aws-sdk` can authenticate.
+If you are already set up with the [AWS shared credentials file](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html) (and those credentials are allowed to interact with your S3 buckets), you're good to go. `aws-sdk` will also recognize the [AWS credential environmental variables](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-environment.html).

+### Google

+The interface with Google Drive within `data-visuals-create` projects currently only supports using Oauth2 credentials to speak to the Google APIs.
+This requires a set of OAuth2 credentials that will be used to generate and save an access token to your computer. `data-visuals-create` projects have hardcoded locations for the credential file and token file, but you may override those with environmental variables.

+#### CLIENT_SECRETS_FILE

+**default**: `~/.tt_kit_google_client_secrets.json`

+#### GOOGLE_TOKEN_FILE

+**default**: `~/.google_drive_fetch_token`

 ## License

 MIT